Laser Hair Removal Before and Aftercare | SEV Laser

 For laser hair removal to be effective, it’s important to shave 24-48 hours before your appointment.
 This will allow the light to penetrate easily to the base of the hair.

 You can use a manual razor or electric shaver.
-That said, avoid any hair removal methods that involve pulling the hair from the root, like waxing, bleaching, tweezing, epilating, or threading, for at least 4 weeks before your treatment.
+That said, avoid any hair removal methods that involve pulling the hair from the root, like waxing, bleaching, tweezing, epilating, threading, etc, for at least 4 weeks before your treatment.
 To keep your skin in good shape, we also recommend you avoid depilatory creams.

 No Harsh Treatments

 Some skincare products and treatments can sensitize the skin.
-They may heighten your risk of laser hair removal side effects, if used in the treatment area.
+They may heighten your risk of laser hair removal side effects if used in the treatment area.
 Before and after your appointment, take a break based on these guidelines:

 Review Medications and Supplements